Nebras-project/nebras-dashboard/docs/phase-1-foundation.md

 ## Success Criteria

 ✅ Redux store is configured and working
+✅ Theme system supports light/dark mode
+✅ RTL support works for Arabic
+✅ Nebras brand colors (#006239) integrated
+✅ Cairo font installed for Arabic
+✅ Custom hooks created and organized
+✅ No hardcoded values in theme
 - [ ] React Query provider is set up
 - [ ] React Router is configured with protected routes
-- [ ] Theme system supports light/dark mode
-- [ ] RTL support works for Arabic
 - [ ] Layout components are responsive
 - [ ] i18n is configured for Arabic and English
 - [ ] All base infrastructure is ready for Phase 2